 On May 14, 2021, the Company entered into a non-cancelable operating lease for its corporate headquarters located in Boston Massachusetts.
 The agreement, effective August 1, 2021, had a six month term, and rental costs of approximately \$3 per month prior to the application of certain rent concessions granted by the landlord in the amount of approximately \$2 over the term of the lease.
 The Company has since entered into amendments to the lease which reduced the size of the office space and extended the lease term, which expired in March 2023, for rental costs of approximately \$2 per month.
-Subsequent to March 2023, the Company is on a month-to-month term for the lease.
+Subsequent to March 2023, the lease is month-to-month.

-No assets and liabilities were recognized for the corporate headquarters leases at March 31, 2023 and December 31, 2022.
+No assets and liabilities were recognized for the corporate headquarters leases at June 30, 2023 and December 31, 2022.
 Due to the short-term nature of the leases, the Company recognized lease payments as an expense on a straight-line basis over the remaining lease term.
-For the three months ended March 31, 2023 and 2022, expense under the corporate headquarters lease was in the aggregate \$5 and \$4, respectively.
+For the three months ended June 30, 2023 and 2022, expense under the corporate headquarters lease was in the aggregate \$6 and \$4, respectively.
+For the six months ended June 30, 2023 and 2022, expense under the corporate headquarters lease was in the aggregate \$11 and \$8, respectively.